imgopi41/f1-database/README.md

 **III.
 Workflow**

 1. This is simple SQL table that shows 2022 Formula 1 racer's standings.
-2. Inside a column Position, Drivername, Number, Country, Points, Car, Gap between each driver in seconds is shown.
+2. Inside a column Position, Drivername, Number, Country, Points, Car, Gap are provided and gap between each driver is shown in seconds.
-3.
+3. Data-types like int, char and varchar were used.
+4. Primary key is implemented to maintain unique record for each row.
+5. Columns and Rows can be displayed as per user requirement.

 **IV.
 Demo**